PurpleNinja225/NASible/docs/overview.md

-Ansible-NAS currently assumes you know your way around a server.
+NASible currently assumes you know your way around a server.
 This page is an overview for absolute NAS beginners so they can decide if it is right for them.

 ## The big picture